This re-release luxuriates in the film’s fresh-as-ever cinematic pleasures while offering illuminating contexts through

 The film presents its tonal switch-ups and narrative swerves with a deadpan belligerence by turns stimulating, calculated, and poignant.

-The film subtly complicates viewer expectations early on, eschewing clear-cut character rivalries in favor of more complex emotional and social configurations.
+The film eschews clear-cut character rivalries in favor of more complex emotional and social configurations.

 The film’s sidelong narrative glances suggest a privileged world brimming with barely concealed sexual jealousies.

 At once familiar and enigmatic, Javier Rebollo’s The Dead Man and Being Happy feels like a connect-the-dots film with a few lines artfully blurred.